 How can I balance ambition with contentment?

-Bring your ambitions honestly before God and ask Him to show you what is truly driving them.
+Bring your ambitions honestly before God and ask Him to show you what is driving them.
 Pursue growth with open hands — place your timelines and outcomes under His wisdom rather than your own.
 Give thanks for today’s portion while taking honest steps toward tomorrow’s goals.
-Contentment grows as we celebrate progress, wait on God for what is still unfolding, and keep learning how to have faith in everyday life.
+Contentment grows as we celebrate progress, wait on God for what is still unfolding, and keep learning how to have faith in everyday life

 A prayer for steady hands and an unhurried heart